SumiSastri/dev-blogs/docs/fullstack-JavaScript/part5-javascript-complex-data-types.md

 #### Classes and constructors what is the difference?

-- Objects encapsulate and intantiate one object
+- Objects encapsulate and instantiate one object
-- Constructors encapsulate one object with the power to intantiate many objects and create a blueprint
+- Constructors encapsulate one object with the power to instantiate many objects and create a blueprint
 - Classes are superpowered objects and constructors.
 They are functions with custom constructors using the `this` key word to bind the arguments of the function to the class.

 eg: